Grounding Gaps in Language Model Generations: Grounding Acts

 \paragraph{\texttt{\hlgraytab{Clarification}}} requests occur when a speaker seeks clarification on an utterance instead of initiating repair.
 Clarification is used primarily to avoid a misunderstanding, and concerns information presented in prior utterances $u_{1..i}$.
 In other words, clarifications serve to ``clear up'' a potential future misunderstanding (e.g. \textit{did you mean...?} or \textit{are you referring to?}), avoiding repair from a listener \cite{purver2004theory, ginzburg2001resolving,purver2003answering,purver2003means,healey2011making,healey2003experimenting,madureira2023you,kuhn2022clam,stoyanchev13,rahmani2023survey}.

-\paragraph{\texttt{\hlgraytab{Acknowledgement}}} is a dialogue marker that \textit{explicitly} signals understanding (e.g. "ok," "I understand," "I see," "It sounds like", etc.).
-Unlike clarification or repair, acknowledgment indicates that a speaker is ready for the next relevant turn in a conversation.
-We only consider utterances whose sole purpose is acknowledgment (i.e. they \textit{exclusively} contain acknowledgment markers.) ~\cite{schegloff1982discourse, sacks1978simplest, schiffrin1987discourse, clark1989contributing}
+\paragraph{\texttt{\hlgraytab{Acknowledgement}}} \textit{explicitly} signals understanding (e.g. "ok," "I understand," "I see," "Yes, and", etc.).
+Unlike clarification/repair, acknowledgment indicates that a speaker is ready for the next relevant turn in a conversation.
+We only consider utterances whose sole purpose is acknowledgment (i.e. they \textit{exclusively} contain ack. markers.) ~\cite{schegloff1982discourse, sacks1978simplest, schiffrin1987discourse, clark1989contributing, cho-may-2020-grounding}

 \paragraph{\texttt{\hlgraytab{Followup}}} questions ask for elaboration on a prior utterance $u$.
 Followups implicitly signal understanding of $u$.
 Unlike clarifications---which are concerned wholly with misunderstandings---followups signal understanding by seeking additional information on a prior utterance $u$.
 Concretely, follow-ups indicate understanding by attempting to ground on related information.
 While clarification is about understanding the existing interaction more thoroughly, a follow-up is concerned with continuing the current interaction\footnote{One nifty way to distinguish follow-ups and clarification questions is the "O.K." test, introduced by \citet{benotti2021recipe}.
 In short, if prefixing a potential clarification (e.g. "Do you mean X?") with an acknowledgment (e.g. "O.K.") sounds awkward, then it's likely a clarification.} \cite{davis1982determinants, graesser1995collaborative, traum1992conversation, bunt2017dialogue}.